 Learning how to write a children’s book involves a number of steps.
-It’s more than just writing out a story idea and drawing pictures…
+Writing and publishing a children’s book successfully is possible, but it’s more than just writing out a story idea and drawing pictures…

 I’ve met my fair share of authors who’ve been swindled by hybrid publishers or spent years investing time, money, and energy into an industry that has given them little in return.